Charter Fishing Trip Information

 Everglades Entry Permit.
 Each person entering the Everglades National Park must have a Park Pass when entering the park unless you already have a National Park Pass like "America the Beautiful", "Lifetime Senior Pass", "Veterans Pass" or "Everglades Annual Pass".
 Passes can be bought online at www.recreation.gov/sitepass/74278 for people 16yrs and older.
 Under 16 don't need a pass.
 Each Pass cost $15 but if your group is larger than 2 people, you can purchase a Vessel Pass for $15

-Gatorade or sodas if you prefer a beverage other than water.
-Unfortunately I do not allow ANY alcohol on the boat.
+I do not allow ANY alcohol on backcountry fishing trips.
 Sorry, NO exceptions.
-My commercial insurance does not allow for any alcohol to be consumed while on a charter.
+Alcohol, hooks and fishing lures are a terrible combination and because safety is a priority, I do NOT allow any type of alcohol on the fishing trips.
 Any person who appear to be under the influence of alcohol or drugs will be refused access onto the vessel.
 Cigarettes are also a no-no...however vape pens are allowed.

 Sunglasses are MANDATORY for everyone fishing on the boat, even for kids.
 Sunglasses protect the eyes against the harmful rays of the sun but more importantly they protect the eyes against objects like hooks, sinkers, rod tips and other objects.
 You must bring your own sunglasses.

-1. Alcohol, tobacco products, drugs or firearms.
-NO EXCEPTION.
+EXCEPTION.
 The trip will be terminated if any of these products are brought onto the boat.
+However, on the sandbar and Alligator Reef trips

 2. Big bags, coolers or other bulky objects.
 Space is limited on a boat.

-3. Sunscreen.
-Make sure to apply sunscreen BEFORE leaving your hotel room or home and wash your hands with water and soap afterwards.
+3. Sunscreen on fishing trips.
+Make sure to apply sunscreen BEFORE leaving your hotel room or home and wash your hands with water and

 4. Insect repellent.
 The ingredients in repellents, especially DEED, will actually cause the fish not to bite.